The Pennsylvania Counties Workers' Compensation Trust

 - Loss Fund contributions stay with PComp and generate interest earnings

-Members pay an annual premium to PComp which is used to:
+Members pay an annual contribution to PComp which is used to:

 - Purchase specific excess insurance for the program